hyperledger/toc/project-incubation-entry-considerations.md

 * If code does not already have copyright, the code should be modified to include copyright as per [Copyright and License Policy](https://wiki.hyperledger.org/display/TSC/Copyright+and+License+Policy) prior to being brought into Hyperledger.

 ### Overlap with Existing Projects
-* The TSC has mentioned that they are not interested in bringing in additional distributed ledger projects.
+* The TOC has mentioned that they are not interested in bringing in additional distributed ledger projects.
 There should be a distinct advantage for a new distributed ledger project.
 This will be similar for other types of projects.
 In general, if a project is similar to an existing project, there should be a distinct advantage that the project brings over and beyond the existing project and that this cannot be contributed directly to the existing project.
 * New projects should bring something to the table that current projects do not.

 ## Best Practices
 The following best practices have been identified by previous proposals.

-* Discuss the new project proposal within the community prior to submitting to the TSC for consideration.
+* Discuss the new project proposal within the community prior to submitting to the TOC for consideration.
 You might do this through existing chat channels, mailing lists, or direct communication with members of the community.
 * Make sure that any links provided in the proposal are publicly available.
 * If you need an introduction into the Hyperledger Community, the [Learnings Material Development Working Group](https://wiki.hyperledger.org/display/LMDWG) will provide a good introduction.